• Skip to main content

 - Denise Caldwell

-What If I Owe More than $50,000 to the IRS?
+What If I Owe More Than $50,000 to the IRS?

 coins and tax

 If you owe more than $50,000 to the IRS, the agency may place a lien on your assets and pursue other collection actions such as garnishments and bank account seizure.
-You can avoid unwanted collection actions by setting up a payment plan or applying for a relief option, but at this level of tax debt, you will generally need to provide detailed financial information to get accepted.
+You can avoid unwanted collection actions by setting up a payment plan or applying for a relief option, but at this level of tax debt, you may need to provide detailed financial information to get accepted.

 Key takeaways